davestewart/laravel-sketchpad/src/help/docs/output.md

 - `md()` - transform and output Markdown
 - `vue()` - load and inject data into a Vue file

+### Source

-You can view the source in `vendor/davestewart/sketchpad/src/utils/Html.php`.
+You can view the source for the HTML examples at:

+	vendor/davestewart/sketchpad/src/help

+The source for the actual helpers and views is available at:

+	vendor/davestewart/sketchpad/src/utils/Html.php
+	vendor/davestewart/sketchpad/package/views/html